junxit/us-congress-bills-111/metadata.md

 - 2009-01-06 — Introduced in House
 - 2009-01-06 — Referred to the House Committee on Natural Resources.
 - 2009-01-06 — Sponsor introductory remarks on measure.
 (CR E21)
+- 2009-02-04 — Referred to the Subcommittee on Insular Affairs, Oceans and Wildlife.
+- 2009-03-02 — Considered under suspension of the rules. (consideration: CR H2879-2880)
+- 2009-03-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+81.
+- 2009-03-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-02 — Mr. Holt moved to suspend the rules and pass the bill.
+- 2009-03-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2879-2880)
+- 2009-03-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2879-2880)